 From easing financial pressure to reducing debt, there are many benefits to sinking funds.
 When you set up a sinking fund, you can be well-prepared for your future and avoid the need to take on new debt or use your emergency funds.
 The benefits of sinking funds are:

-· It helps you to organise your budget, so you know exactly where your money is going
+· It helps you to organise your budget in categories, so you know exactly where your money is going

 · It can unlock doors to a new lifestyle as you grow your wealth and have more money to spend or invest